c4arl0s/RysGitTutorial/README.md

 6a442fc Create index page for the message
 ```

 - After the checkout, crazy.html does not exist in the working directory, and the commits from the last few steps don't appear in the history.
-These two branches became completely independent development enviroment after they forked.
+These two branches became completely independent development environment after they forked.
 - You can think of them as separate project folders that you switch between with git checkout.
 - They do, however, share their first four commits.